Connector

 • Castor (EDC)

-• WorkDay LMS
+• Workday LMS

-• DayForce LMS
+• Dayforce LMS

-Q.2 Is re-validation required when new TI platform versions are released?
+Is re-validation required when new TI platform versions are released?

-Q.4 Can TI integrate with a data lake, such as Denodo or Teradata?
+Can TI integrate with a data lake, such as Denodo or Teradata?

-Answer: Yes.
+Yes.
 Through our connector framework, we have integrated with several data lakes, including Teradata.

-Q.7 How do you abstract the solution interfaces from the data model?
+How do you abstract the solution interfaces from the data model?

-Answer: We use GraphQL to help us with the abstraction.
+We use GraphQL to support interface abstraction.